sushruthn96/sushruthn96.github.io/index.md

 ### Supermarket billing software
 Built a basic version of supermarket billing software using Swings,Applets and multithreading in Java to generate bills based on the items purchased.
 [Link_to_project]()

+### Grab the garb
+As part of a 24 hour hacakthon conducted by Tricon Infotech, India, we developed an android app which helps in garbage collection management.
+It makes the garbage collection system more transparent between the residents and the muncipal authority.
+[Link_to_project](https://github.com/sushruthn96/grab_the-garb)